diwakar-raj-ramasamy/Chess/README.md

     -   Move validation and legal move highlighting.
     -   Pawn promotion.
 -   **User Interface**:
-    -   Responsive design.
+    -   **Responsive Header**: Game controls (New Game, Undo, Flip, Mode) and status are located in a responsive header that adapts to screen size (text + icons on desktop, icons-only on mobile).
     -   Smooth animations using `framer-motion`.
-    -   Interactive board with drag-and-drop or click-to-move (depending on implementation).
+    -   Interactive board.
+    -   **Enhanced Feedback**:
+        -   Custom "You Won", "You Lose", or "Draw the Match" announcements in PvC mode.
-    -   Game Over mechanism with sound effects (Victory/Defeat/Draw).
+        -   High-quality sound effects for moves and game results.
 -   **Persistence**:
     -   Auto-save game state to LocalStorage so you can resume later.